Monte-Amador/m1870263342/debug-v2.md

-## Debugging the featured post Ajax requests.
+## Debugging the Ajax requests on the News Page

+### Problem Context

-Since we last met, I've move forward to provide a solution to the featured posts exclusion that we all three went over together last Friday.
+Since we last met, I've moved forward to provide a solution to the featured posts exclusion that all three of us went over together last Friday.
 As I dove into to codebase to discover exactly what part needed to be adjusted, I discovered more inconsistencies along the way and have documented them here in hopes they can provide the path for us to the solution.

 Both search filters on the news and blog pages operate similarly and are therefore having the same problems with the featured posts exclusion code.
 This makes sense as they are both written out to operate similarly with the exception of the month and date added filters on the news page.

-Before I started working on the Featured Posts problem, I also wanted to find out if there were any patterns that would help point me to the right code block in the `custom-functions.php` file by running further tests on using the Ajax filter.
+Test 1 works as expected all the way through the final page load.

 ### Test 1: Initial Page Load Results